Mohamed Bettamer: Barnet

 Bettamer signed for Barnet on 9 November 2018.
 Two days later Bettamer made his debut on 11 November 2018 in the FA Cup against League One club Bristol Rovers which finished 1–1 and required a replay.
 His National League debut for Barnet came in the away game against Hartlepool United helping the team to a 3–1 win.
 Subsequently Bettamer was then loaned out to Welling United and Hemel Hempstead Town.

 Aldershot Town

 He signed for Aldershot Town on a free transfer from Barnet in October 2019.
 He joined Maidstone United on a one month loan in January 2022.
 On 26 February 2022, the loan was extended for a further month.
 Bettamer was released by the club at the end of the 2021–22 season.

 Hayes & Yeading return

 In July 2022, Bettamer returned to Hayes & Yeading United.
 In November 2022, he joined Concord Rangers on loan, a deal that was later extended until the end of the season.
+On 2 June 2023, Bettamer joined Chelmsford City on loan.
+On 31 January 2024, after five goals in 21 appearances in all competitions for Chelmsford, Bettamer was recalled by Hayes & Yeading.

+Return to Libya

+In August 2024, Bettamer returned to Libya to join Asswehly.
+In February 2025 he joined Al Tahaddy.

+Return to England

+He signed for Hanwell Town for the 2025–26 season.